-Specific NIU programs leading to state certification are designed and delivered using an interdisciplinary model and a unique governance structure.
+Specific NIU programs leading to state Licensure are designed and delivered using an interdisciplinary model and a unique governance structure.

-Four colleges collaboratively plan, provide, and govern state-approved educator certification programs:
+Four colleges collaboratively plan, provide, and govern state-approved educator Licensure programs:

 College of Education (CoE),